IPlayZed/SUNIX/README.md

 To build issue command `make mykernel.bin` in `src`.

+To install issue `make install` in `src`.
+This requires sudo privilages and will do the build as well.

 The kernel binary by default is installed into `/boot` with `make install`.
 There are multiple ways to add it as an entry, but the easy and dirty way is to add it explicitly as a custom binary into the generated GRUB script, which is located at